zwimer/C-bind/README.md

 ```
 Here `num_args_to_bind` is the number of arguments currently being bound!

+It is worth noting that fully binding a function via a partial bind is supported.

 ### Partial binding Example
 ```C
 int sum3(int a, int b, int c) { return args[0] + args[1] + args[2]; }